-On 18 June 2026, Eunice Sarpong from the University of Parakou and member of the DecLaRe project will speak on “Perspectives of young herders in contexts of agropastoral change in northern Benin”.
+On 18 June 2026, Eunice Sarpong from the University of Parakou and member of the DecLaRe project spoke on “Perspectives of young herders in contexts of agropastoral change in northern Benin”.

 Available in en